BMO Credit Card FAQs

 Do I qualify for this program with my Discontinued banking Plan?

 Discontinued Plans do not qualify to earn AIR MILES Reward Miles for debit purchases.
-You can earn Reward Miles only on your lead account* with one of the following Everyday Banking Plans: AIR MILES, Premium, Employee or Platinum Banking.

 How can I find out how many AIR MILES Reward Miles I earn through BMO?